 Relationship Generation

 You can also approach live social media marketing through the lens of relationship generation.
-This works best if your product is helped by a personal connection between the seller and their potential buyers.
+This works best if your product is helped by a personal connection between the seller and the potential buyers.
 Here, the goal is to develop parasocial relationships between some of the people on your team and your audience members.

 This can be accomplished by several different means but is best navigated through casual entertainment.
 That can look like playing a game with some audience members (several online games playable in this format popped up in the past year) or discussing your favorite bands with them.